firebitsbr/mbadry1.github.io/_posts/2017-12-24-4-Radial Basis Function Neural Networks.md

 ---
 layout: post
-title: Radial Basis Networks (RPF Nets)
+title: Radial Basis Networks (RBF Nets)
 ---

 This post will explain what is a radial basis function neural networks - or RBF Nets - in  a bullet style.